Yeztugo® (lenacapavir)

 Summary

-There is a boxed warning for potential risk of drug resistance with use of LEN for PrEP in individuals with undiagnosed HIV-1, either before or when receiving LEN, or following discontinuation of LEN.
-Individuals must be tested for HIV-1 prior to initiating LEN, and with each subsequent injection of LEN, using a test approved or cleared by the FDA for the diagnosis of acute or primary HIV-1 infection.
-Drug-resistant HIV-1 variants have been identified with use of LEN by individuals with undiagnosed HIV-1, because LEN alone does not constitute a complete regimen for HIV-1 treatment.

-To minimize this risk, it is essential to not initiate LEN unless negative infection status is confirmed.
+Individuals must be tested for HIV-1 infection prior to initiating LEN, and with each subsequent injection of LEN, using a test approved or cleared by the FDA for the diagnosis of acute or primary HIV-1 infection.
+Drug-resistant HIV-1 variants have been identified with use of LEN by individuals with undiagnosed HIV-1 infection.
+Do not initiate LEN unless negative infection status is confirmed.
 Individuals who acquire HIV-1 while receiving LEN must transition to a complete HIV-1 treatment regimen.

 In addition, due to the long-acting properties of LEN, alternative forms of PrEP should be considered following discontinuation of LEN for those individuals with HIV-1 negative status who are at continuing risk of HIV-1 acquisition and initiated within 28 weeks of the last LEN injection.

 Clinical Data on Resistance to LEN for HIV-1 PrEP

-In the ongoing phase 3 PURPOSE 1 study in cisgender women, at the time of primary analysis (when 50% of participants had completed ≥52 weeks of follow-up), no cases of HIV acquisition were reported among the 2134 participants in the LEN group.2 Four participants in the LEN group had unidentified HIV-1 at baseline, with LEN resistance-associated capsid mutations detected in 3 of these participants, 2 with N74D and 1 with T107A, likely as a result of LEN monotherapy and delay of antiretroviral therapy (ART) initiation.3
+In the ongoing phase 3 PURPOSE 1 study in cisgender women, at the time of the primary analysis, no cases of HIV acquisition were reported among the 2134 participants in the LEN group.2

 PURPOSE 1 Study

-PURPOSE 1 (NCT04994509) is an ongoing, phase 3, double-blind, randomized, active-controlled study evaluating the efficacy and safety of twice-yearly, SUBQ LEN and once-daily oral FTC/TAF for HIV-1 PrEP in cisgender women and adolescent girls across South Africa and Uganda.
+PURPOSE 1 (NCT04994509) is an ongoing, phase 3, double-blind, randomized, activecontrolled study evaluating the efficacy and safety of twice-yearly, SUBQ LEN and oncedaily oral FTC/TAF for HIV-1 PrEP in cisgender women and adolescent girls across South Africa and Uganda.
 Additionally, a third group was assigned once-daily oral FTC/TDF, which served as the active control.
 Eligible women and adolescent girls were tested for HIV at screening, and those who tested negative were randomly assigned in a 2:2:1 ratio to receive LEN 927 mg SUBQ every 26 weeks, FTC/TAF 200/25 mg orally daily, or FTC/TDF 200/300 mg orally daily (Figure 1).
-Those who tested positive for HIV at screening were referred for care at a local center and their samples underwent additional testing to determine the recency of HIV; these data were used to estimate the bHIV that would be expected without PrEP.
+Those who tested positive for HIV at screening were referred for care to a local center, and their samples underwent additional testing to determine the recency of HIV; these data were used to estimate the bHIV that would be expected without PrEP.
 Participants who discontinued blinded study drug were given the option to take open-label FTC/TDF.
 Testing for HIV in the randomized cohort was conducted at Weeks 4, 8, and 13 and every 13 weeks thereafter.2

 Figure 1

 .
-PURPOSE 1: Study Design2
+PURPOSE 1: Study Design2,4

-a The bHIV was determined based on a cross-sectional incidence estimate derived from rates of recent HIV in 8094 screened participants; these participants were not followed longitudinally.
+aThe bHIV was determined based on a cross-sectional incidence estimate derived from rates of recent HIV in 8094 screened participants; these participants were not followed longitudinally.

-b All participants randomly assigned to receive LEN received an initial loading dose of LEN, which consisted of 600 mg (two 300-mg tablets) administered on Days 1 and 2.
+bAll participants randomly assigned to receive LEN received an initial loading dose of LEN, which consisted of 600 mg (two 300-mg tablets) administered on Days 1 and 2.

-c Participants in the LEN SUBQ group also received placebo FTC/TAF or placebo FTC/TDF (2:1), and participants in the FTC/TAF and FTC/TDF groups also received placebo LEN oral loading doses and placebo LEN SUBQ.
+cParticipants in the LEN SUBQ group also received placebo FTC/TAF or placebo FTC/TDF (2:1), and participants in the FTC/TAF and FTC/TDF groups also received placebo LEN oral loading doses and placebo LEN SUBQ.

 A total of 5345 participants were randomly assigned and received ≥1 dose of study drug.
 Of these, 7 were diagnosed with HIV at the time of randomization and were excluded from the efficacy analysis (mITT, n=5338).
 Baseline demographics were balanced between randomized groups (Table 1).

 Table 1.
-PURPOSE 1: Baseline Demographics2
+PURPOSE 1: Select Baseline Demographics2

 Key Demographics and Characteristics